neura-sx/graphene-book/book/interfaces/FAQs.md

 > How can I retrieve private keys from the GUI?

 In the GUI, choose one of your accounts and then:
-* Navigate to the `Permissions` section and select `Active Permissions` or `Owner permissions`, depending what type of keys you want to retrieve.
+* Navigate to the `Permissions` section and select `Active Permissions` or `Owner permissions`, depending on what type of keys you want to retrieve.
 * When you click on an icon symbolizing a key located next to the public key, a new pop-up window will appear and you'll be presented with the option `show` which will allow you to view and copy your private key.